spotlightpa/poor-richard/content/news/2021-01-25-SPLRECOVERY25.md

 +++
 arc-id = "3YTQUF3OMFBW3MPFEKY27YZULY"
-internal-id = "SPLRECOVERY25"
-internal-budget = ""
-image = "external/wcbzxsfa047612db98mm99rngm.jpeg"
-image-description = "Fred Way is executive director of the Pennsylvania Alliance of Recovery Residences, which voluntarily certifies recovery houses.
-Here, he shows photographs of residences in the process of being inspected." image-caption = "" image-credit = "ALEJANDRO A. ALVAREZ / Philadelphia Inquirer" image-size = "" published = 2021-01-25T10:00:00Z slug = "pennsylvania-recovery-homes-oversight-ddap-opioid-addiction" authors = ["Ed Mahon"] byline = "Ed Mahon of Spotlight PA" title = "Thousands of drug, alcohol recovery homes in Pa. still operate without state oversight" subtitle = "" description = "The Wolf administration has yet to implement regulations stemming from a 2017 reform law intended to better protect recovery home residents and address community complaints." blurb = "The Wolf administration has yet to implement regulations stemming from a 2017 reform law intended to better protect recovery home residents and address community complaints." kicker = "Health" topics = ["Health"] series = [] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false language-code = "" layout = "" extended-kicker = ""
+authors = ["Ed Mahon"]
+blurb = "The Wolf administration has yet to implement regulations stemming from a 2017 reform law intended to better protect recovery home residents and address community complaints." byline = "Ed Mahon of Spotlight PA" description = "The Wolf administration has yet to implement regulations stemming from a 2017 reform law intended to better protect recovery home residents and address community complaints." image = "external/wcbzxsfa047612db98mm99rngm.jpeg" image-credit = "ALEJANDRO A. ALVAREZ / Philadelphia Inquirer" image-description = "Fred Way is executive director of the Pennsylvania Alliance of Recovery Residences, which voluntarily certifies recovery houses.
+Here, he shows photographs of residences in the process of being inspected." internal-id = "SPLRECOVERY25" kicker = "Health" modal-exclude = false no-index = false published = 2021-01-25T05:00:00-05:00 slug = "pennsylvania-recovery-homes-oversight-ddap-opioid-addiction" suppress-featured = false title = "Thousands of drug, alcohol recovery homes in Pa. still operate without state oversight" topics = ["Health"]
 +++

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, non-partisan newsroom powered by The Philadelphia Inquirer in partnership with PennLive/The Patriot-News, TribLIVE/Pittsburgh Tribune-Review, and WITF Public Media. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free newsletters</i></a><i>.</i>

 HARRISBURG — In December 2017, Gov. Tom Wolf signed legislation to increase oversight for drug and alcohol recovery houses — a measure that lawmakers said was needed to fight the opioid epidemic and protect vulnerable people from being exploited.

-The action by lawmakers came after years of complaints from local government leaders and some recovery advocates, who said profit-driven owners packed people into homes, provided few rules and little support, and <a href="https://www.theintell.com/article/20170410/NEWS/304109887">put residents at greater risk of relapsing.</a>
+The action by lawmakers came after years of complaints from local government leaders and some recovery advocates, who said profit-driven owners packed people into homes, provided few rules and little support, and <a href="https://web.archive.org/web/20211026012109/https://www.theintell.com/article/20170410/NEWS/304109887">put residents at greater risk of relapsing.</a>

 But more than three years later, recovery homes — believed to number in the thousands — continue to operate without state oversight, Spotlight PA has found.
 The state’s Department of Drug and Alcohol Programs missed a June 2020 deadline to, for the first time, create a certification or licensing process for them.